gahssi/gahssi.github.io/_posts/2024-11-22-splunk-lab.markdown

 *This script identifies and terminates malicious PowerShell processes.*

-#### Configuring Splunk to Execute the Script on Alert

-- **Added the script to Splunk's `bin/scripts` directory.**
-- **Modified the alert action** to run the script, passing the target computer's name.
+To configure Splunk to execute the script on alert, I modified the alert action to run the script, passing the script's name.

 ---

 ## Lessons Learned

-### Importance of Accurate Event Logging

-- **Sysmon Configuration is Critical:** Properly configuring Sysmon ensures that all relevant events are captured.
-- **Understanding Event IDs:** Knowing which Event IDs correspond to specific activities is essential for accurate alerts.

-### Challenges with Alert Tuning

-- **False Positives:** Overly broad alerts can generate noise, so it's important to fine-tune search criteria.
-- **Dynamic Paths in Registry Keys:** Using wildcards and regex in Splunk queries helps account for variations.

-### Automated Responses

-- **Balancing Security and Functionality:** Automated actions can mitigate threats quickly but must be implemented carefully to avoid unintended consequences.
-- **Secure Remote Execution:** Enabling PowerShell remoting introduces security considerations that must be addressed.

----

-## Conclusion

-This exercise highlighted the powerful capabilities of Splunk and Sysmon in detecting and responding to malicious activities.
-By simulating attacks with Atomic Red Team, I was able to test and refine detection mechanisms, gaining valuable insights into threat detection and incident response processes.
-The hands-on experience reinforced the importance of meticulous configuration and the potential of automation in enhancing cybersecurity defenses.
+Working on this lab was a valuable experience that deepened my understanding of blue teaming and defensive security.
+Setting up Splunk and integrating it with Sysmon allowed me to see firsthand how powerful these tools can be in monitoring and analyzing system activities.
+Using Atomic Red Team to simulate real-world attacks made the learning process engaging and practical, as I could directly observe how malicious activities manifest in logs and how they can be detected.

+One of the biggest takeaways was the importance of precise configuration and tuning of queries.
+Splunk's Search Processing Language is quite deep, and there are many opportunities for optimizing your queries to minimize the number of trips to the indexers and wasteful calculations.
+Crafting effective alerts also requires a good grasp of your underlying system behaviors and threat model.

 ---